-As Christians, we want God’s grace and mercy when “WE” sin, but we want God’s judgement, on the sin’s of others.
-Is this attitude lining up, with what God’s word says Friends?
+As Christians, we want God’s grace and mercy when “WE” sin, but we want God’s judgment, on the sin’s of others.
+Is this attitude lining up, with what God’s word says, Friends?
 NO, it does NOT!

 By Grace Through Faith